Why I Live Downtown

 Of course, there is the scale of the city, the old city anyway, that I find so congenial.
 Downtowns are a 19th century phenomenon.
 Built before the automobile exempted Americans from the rules of geography, it is—or was—close and crowded, built for people on horseback or afoot.
 When it expanded, it expanded up, not out.
 The subdivisions and shopping centers were built for the automobile—hardly a fresh perception, I know, but it is the reason why I feel at home downtown in ways I never feel in the attenuated expanses of the postwar fringes where even the things that are close at hand are not convenient.
 Places like Country Club Estates (to pick an example at random) were built for families, not people (a crucial distinction, I think) and were designed to put as much space between them as land economics would allow.
 When I visit a friend six families away in my apartment building I walk up two flights of steps: to do the same in Country Club Estates I would have to get out the car.

 Then too there is simply the fact that downtown and its environs boast the handsomest, the most invigorating, the most pleasing vistas in this otherwise sorry experiment in city-making.
 Much downtown architecture, like the residential architecture of its fringe, dates from the 19th century.
-Certainly the best of it does, having bloomed in a climate of money, taste, craftsmanship, and technology we would be foolish to expect will come again anytime soon.
-Much of that legacy is gone, of course, cither replaced or simply removed.
+Certainly, most of the best of it does, having bloomed in a climate of money, taste, craftsmanship, and technology we would be foolish to expect will come again anytime soon.
+Much of that legacy is gone, of course, either replaced or simply removed.
 But where it survives it offers vistas so superior to the bleached-out banalities of the malls and subdivisions that one might think one is in another country.
 I mention only a few; the Maldaner's block of South Sixth.
 Broadwell's drugstore, a recut jewel recently mounted on Fifth: the city hall-library complex with its agreeable public spaces, greenery and fountains (which are at once a pleasure for passersby and a lesson for developers): the statehouse at night.
 There are others, of course: the charm of the city is that one has such a luxury of choices.

 Ultimately what holds me to the city, however, is its realness as a place.
 Past and present mingle downtown like riders on a crowded bus.
-On my unappointed rounds I pass Lincoln's home: the new city hall: the survivors of Artistocracv Hill (these old mansions for some reason always remind me of reunions of World War I doughboys, I suppose because there are fewer and fewer of them every year and the ones who are left, though themselves old and frail, stand all the straighter because they carry the pride of all their missing fellows as well as their own): the alley on Sixth Street where the mine union ballots were stolen in '32: the old schoolyard where they hanged old William Donnegan in the race riots of '08: and, above the streets, carved into the cornices of their buildings like totems, the names of the families who built the town—the Reisches. the Booths and Pasticlds, the Lawrences and Millions.
+On my unappointed rounds I pass Lincoln's home: the new city hall: the survivors of Artistocracv Hill (these old mansions for some reason always remind me of reunions of World War I doughboys, I suppose because there are fewer and fewer of them every year and the ones who are left, though themselves old and frail, stand all the straighter because they carry the pride of all their missing fellows as well as their own): the alley on Sixth Street where the mine union ballots were stolen in '32: the old schoolyard where they hanged old William Donnegan in the race riots of '08: and, above the streets, carved into the cornices of their buildings like totems, the names of the families who built the town—the Reisches, the Booths and Pasfields, the Lawrences.

 Every town has its own character, but no other town has this particular one. and my residence has enabled me to know it more intimately, as a neighbor rather than a tourist.
 It is an acquaintance I value highly.